gerryd/cookbook/content/recipe/desserts/apple-tart.md

 ## Directions

 - mix the Taartina with a few spoons of the apple juice, stir well until dissolved
-- heat the applje juice almost to a boil
+- heat the apple juice almost to a boil
 - remove from the heat and stir in the mixture
 - bring back to a boil until bubbles are forming
 - pour the mixture evenly over the tart